Angelina Jolie visits Pakistan flood victims, saying she's 'never seen anything like this'

 "It's often the countries that don't have as much that give more than other countries," Jolie says in another clip from the visit.
 "And now at this time, we see it's the countries that don't cause as much to the environment that's bearing the brunt of the disaster.
 I am absolutely with you in pushing the international community to do more.

-"This is a real wake-up call to the world about where we're yet.
+"This is a real wake-up call to the world about where we're at.
 Climate change is not only real and it's not only coming, it's very much here."

 Jolie has won numerous awards for her humanitarian work, mostly focused on the plight of refugees around the world.
 This year alone, she's visited Yemen to urge the world to help victims of the war-ravaged nation in March and was in the Ukrainian city of Lviv in May to meet some of the people displaced by the war with Russia.